mkhoirun-najiboi/mycopula/docs/README.md

 ---
 # Getting Started

-mycopula is a routine in MATLAB that is prepared to carry out the computational process on copula -based modeling.
+mycopula is a routine in MATLAB that is prepared to carry out the computational process on copula-based modeling.

 Some of the computing processes include Marginal Distribution Fittings, Copula Function Fittings, Visualization of Two Dimensional Copulas, and Regression Process.